 Getting extra sleep may even increase HGH production, so go ahead and take that power nap.

 Regular exercise has many benefits.
-It strengthens your muscles and bones, helps you to maintain a healthy weight, and promotes HGH production.
+It strengthens your muscles and bones, helps you maintain a moderate weight, and promotes HGH production.

 - strength-building exercises, such as pushups or situps